BurnaSmartLab/osjs-monster-adapter/README.md

+# Install Openstack Swift:

-# Install Openstack Swift All in One Deployment (SAIO) using this manual:
+Install Openstack Swift All in One Deployment (SAIO) using this manual:

 https://docs.openstack.org/swift/latest/development_saio.html